Fr1ction/skylake_h110m_hackintosh/README.md

 Fill your own SMBIOS before booting this EFI

-Not Working :
+Not Working : Sleep and DRM Media Playback

--Sleep
--DRM